lircabin/data-pirates-neoway/README.md

   cd scrapper && pip install -r requirements.txt
   ```

-If you want to startup the docker image go to the root directory of the cloned repository and
+If you want to startup the docker containers go to the root directory of the cloned repository and

 * ``` sh
   docker-compose build && docker-compose up -d
   ```

-The passwords were hardcoded but the passwords, in case you need to change this, check the docker-compose.yml file and change the environment variables:
+The passwords were hardcoded, in case you need to change this, check the docker-compose.yml file and change the environment variables.

+Passwords:

 *Airflow:
 user: airflow